Ten Ways Beer League Hockey is Harder Than the NHL

 A) Playing for all… two fans in the stands

-Granted, the number of people in the stands shouldn’t have an affect on the game, and some NHL teams don’t exactly sell out themselves, but it’s kind of sad when the only audience you have are a few of the guys who are playing in the game after yours.
+Granted, the number of people in the stands shouldn’t have an effect on the game, and some NHL teams don’t exactly sell out themselves, but it’s kind of sad when the only audience you have are a few of the guys who are playing in the game after yours.

 This problem plagues most leagues early in the season.
 Who hasn’t had someone on their team asked to leave the ice because the scorekeeper says they haven’t registered with Hockey USA?

 Even worse than the late start, it’s difficult to sleep after games due to the adrenaline, which makes it difficult to wake up on time and get to work the next day.
 The 2:00 AM hand-job helps with that problem though.